dagger/dagger/README.md

       - Replacing the existing `alpine` key under `actions` with `foo`; similarly change `examples/alpine/Dockerfile` to `examples/foo/Dockerfile`
       - Add similar entries for each of the packages you want to be able to call from your actions.
 They all follow the same format right now
       - The only package you don't need to declare a dependency on is `core`, it's inherently always a dep
-   1. Setup client stub configuration for each of your dependencies
-      - Open `main.go`, remove the imports, remove the `Resolver` struct and method, and comment out the lines of code in the `main` func.
-      - `cloak generate --output-dir gen`
-        - This will parse your `cloak.yaml` and export `schema.graphql` and `operation.graphql` into a subdir under `gen/` for each of your dependencies (plus `core`)
-      - For each of the dependencies
-        - Create a file `gen/<pkgname>/genqclient.yaml` based on `../alpinegen/core/genqlient.yaml`, replacing the word `core` with `<pkgname>`
-        - Add a `//go:generate` directive to the top of `main.go` in the form:
-          - `//go:generate go run github.com/Khan/genqlient ./gen/<pkgname>/genqlient.yaml`
 1. Generate client stubs and implementation stubs
-   - From `examples/foo`, run `go generate main.go`
+   - From `examples/foo`, run `cloak generate --output-dir=. --sdk=go`
-   - Now you should see client stubs for each of your dependencies under `gen/<pkgname>` in addition to helpers for your implementation under `gen/<foo>`
+   - Now you should see client stubs for each of your dependencies under `gen/<pkgname>` in addition to helpers for your implementation under `gen/foo`
-   - Additionally, there should now be a `foo.go` file with a stub implementation.
+   - Additionally, there should now be a `main.go` file with a stub implementations.
-   - Uncomment the code in `main.go`, add an import for `github.com/dagger/cloak/examples/foo/gen/foo/generated`
-1. Implement your action by replacing the panic in `foo.go` with the actual implementation.
+1. Implement your action by replacing the panics in `main.go` with the actual implementation.
-   - When you need to call a dependency, import it from under `gen/<pkgname>`
+   - When you need to call a dependency, import it from paths like `github.com/dagger/cloak/examples/foo/gen/<dependency pkgname>`

 ### Modifying Core